strapi/documentation/docs/user-docs/latest/users-roles-permissions/configuring-end-users-roles.md

 - Public: for end-users to access content without being logged in.

 ::: tip NOTE
-The end-user role attributed to by default to all new end-users can be defined in the *Advanced settings* sub-section of *Users & Permissions plugin* (see [Configuring advanced settings](../settings/configuring-users-permissions-plugin-settings.md#configuring-advanced-settings)).
+The end-user role attributed by default to all new end-users can be defined in the *Advanced settings* sub-section of *Users & Permissions plugin* (see [Configuring advanced settings](../settings/configuring-users-permissions-plugin-settings.md#configuring-advanced-settings)).
 :::

 ## Creating a new role